wazuh/wazuh-documentation/source/user-manual/registering/restful-api-registration.rst

 Registering the Wazuh agents using the Wazuh API
 ================================================

 The Wazuh API allows the Wazuh agent registration by running a single request from any host.
-This request returns the Wazuh agent's registration key, which must be manually added to the Wazuh agent using ``manage_agents`` program.
+This request returns the Wazuh agent's registration key, which must be manually added to the Wazuh agent using ``manage_agents`` utility.

 .. note:: Root user privileges are necessary to execute all the commands described below.